arthrocod/VRA-rules/vra_with_clear_sets_defined.md

 set interfaces bonding dp0bond1 vrrp vrrp-group 1 sync-group 'vgroup1'
 set interfaces bonding dp0bond1 vrrp vrrp-group 1 virtual-address '137.10.68.162/29'
 ```
 By default the whole plane is in 1 VRRP Group as seen above, as you add routed through VLANs from Cloud Interface, you can see them as below (if they do not appear, you probably have to add them as shows).
+Since these act as firewall gateway devices, the VLAN gateway address is added as the `v`irtual `i`nter`f`ace.
+10dots are added to dp0bond0 while internet facing are added to dp1bond1.
 ```
 set interfaces bonding dp0bond0 vif 2011 address '10.123.231.65/26'
 set interfaces bonding dp0bond0 vif 2013 address '10.213.22.193/26'